 - Posterior-only spinal fusion with spinal osteotomy to hasten healing

 - Risser casting and thoracolumbar (trunk) bracing

-- World-renowned pediatric orthopedic physicians who are board-certified experts with specialty training to provide complete and individualized care for your child - our orthopedic surgeons have helped develop surgical and nonsurgical techniques that allow for the continued growth and successful care of children with spinal deformities.
+- World-renowned pediatric orthopedic physicians who are board-certified experts with specialty training to provide complete and individualized spine care for your child.
+Our orthopedic surgeons have helped develop surgical and nonsurgical techniques that allow for the continued growth and successful care of children with spinal deformities.

 - UH Rainbow Babies & Children’s Hospital developed spinal cord monitoring, a system used worldwide to help make spinal surgery safer for both children and adults.